jkosem/keanu/README.md

 The UI is very simple.
 You have three boxes.
 The two on the left are equally functional in that the user types into them and then the display on the right shows the output.

+The user starts with a prompt to create a red circle.

 ![](https://github.com/jkosem/keanu/blob/main/main-1-create.png)

 The user can then just keep adding prompts to produce more and more things, which would be displayed in (close to) real-time as the 'programme' is running.
+In this case, they are animating the red circle.

 ![](https://github.com/jkosem/keanu/blob/main/main-2-animate.png)